perkowitz/issho/doc/hachi/README.md

 # Hachi

-- [Hachi](Hachi.md): how to use Hachi, and how to configure and use various modules.
+- [Hachi](hachi.md): how to configure and use Hachi.
+- [Modules](modules/README.md): how to use Hachi's modules.
-- [Hachi Development](Development.md): details about Hachi's code and how to write your own modules.
+- [Hachi Development](development.md): details about Hachi's code and how to write your own modules.